Welcome to St Mary'sMass times in our Parish

 LENT: What is a Holy Hour?

 It is the devotional practice of spending an hour in Adoration of Jesus in the Blessed Sacrament.
 In the Garden of Gethsemane, Jesus asked Peter, “Could you not keep watch with me for one hour?”
 (Mt 26:40) The Blessed Sacrament (the host consecrated by the priest during Mass) is exposed or displayed in a monstrance, which usually takes the form of a “sunburst” on a stand.
 It enables the Blessed Sacrament to be used as a focus of prayer, to make the sign of the Cross over the people at the end of the Hour, or to be carried in procession.
 The Holy Hour can include scripture readings, hymns & prayers, as well as extended periods of silence; but usually ends with the blessing (or Benediction) with the Blessed Sacrament.
-We have a Holy Hour at St Mary’s at 4.00pm on Sundays during Lent.
+We have a Holy Hour at St Mary’s at 3.45pm on Sundays during Lent.
 They will be both live-streamed and open to the public.
-You do not need to book.
 The Holy Hours will be recorded, so will be available at any time.

 Prayer for the Year of St Joseph